webforj/webforj-documentation/docs/getting_started/architecture.md

 }
 ```

-In the first snippet, `ComboBox.getSelectedIndex()` being performed on the control forces a round trip back to the client, introducing a delay.
+In the first snippet, `ComboBox.getSelectedIndex()` being performed on the component forces a round trip back to the client, introducing a delay.
 In the second version, using the event's `ComboBoxSelectEvent.getSelectedIndex()` method retrieves the value that was delivered to the server as part of the original event.

 ### Caching